zarusz/SlimMessageBus/docs/intro.t.md

 // The handler has to use IRequestHandler<T> interface public class SomeRequestHandler : IRequestHandler<SomeRequest>
 {
-  public async Task OnHandle(SomeRequest request)
+  public async Task OnHandle(SomeRequest request, CancellationToken cancellationToken) {
-  {
     // no response returned
   }